-EVENT: Individual is symptomatic Location of Event Testing Result Quarantine If an individual is symptomatic at home , they should stay Individual tests negative Return to school once asymptomatic for 24 hours If an individual student is symptomatic on the bus or at school, they should remain masked and adhere to strict physical distancing.
-Students will then be met by the nurse and stay in the medical waiting room until they can go home.
+EVENT: Individual is symptomatic Location of Event Testing Result Quarantine If an individual is symptomatic at home , they should stay home and get tested.
+Individual tests negative Return to school after 24 hours have passed with no fever and improvement of symptoms without the use of fever reducing medication.
+If an individual is symptomatic either in school or on the bus , they should remain masked and adhere to strict physical distancing.
+Students will be assessed by the nurse and placed in the Medical Waiting Room until they can go home.
 They should not be sent home on the bus.
-If an individual staff member is symptomatic at school, they should find Individual tests positive Remain home (except to get medical care), monitor symptoms, notify the school, notify close personal contacts, assist the school in contract tracing efforts, and answer the call from the Wellesley Board of Health or MA Community Tracing Collaborative.
-Most people who have relatively mild illnesses will need to stay in self-isolation for at least 10 days and until at least 3 days have passed with no fever and improvement in other symptoms. coverage for their duties and then go home and get tested.
-Individual is not tested Remain home in self-isolation for 14 days from symptom onset EVENT: Individ EVENT: Individual is exposed to COVID-19 positive individual Location of Event Testing Result Quarantine If the individual is at home when they learn they were in Testing Result Individual tests negative Quarantine Return to school if asymptomatic or once asymptomatic for 24 hours If the individual is at home Return to school if asymptomatic or
+If a staff member is symptomatic at school, they should find coverage for their duties, go home and get tested.
+Individual tests positive Remain home (except to get medical care), monitor symptoms, notify your school nurse, notify close personal contacts, assist the school in contract tracing efforts, and answer the call from the Wellesley Board of Health or MA Community Tracing Collaborative.
+Most people who have relatively mild illnesses will need to stay in self-isolation for at least 10 days and until at least 24 hours have passed with no fever and improvement in other symptoms.
+Individual is not tested Remain home in self-quarantine for 10 day from symptom onset, then return once 24 hours have passed with no fever and improvement in symptoms, without the use of fever reducing medications.
+EVENT: Individual is exposed to COVID-19 positive individual Location of Event Testing Result Quarantine If the individual is at home when they learn they were in close contact with an individual who tested positive for COVID-19, they should stay at home and be tested 4 or 5 days after their last exposure.
+If an individual is at school when they learn they were in close contact with an individual who tested positive for COVID-19, they should go home as soon as possible.
+A student identified as a close contact cannot take the bus home.
+Individual tests negative Remain home in self-quarantine for 14 days from exposure.
+Individual tests positive Remain home (except to get medical care), monitor symptoms, notify your school nurse, notify close personal contacts, assist the school in contract tracing efforts, and answer the call from the Wellesley Board of Health or MA Community Tracing Collaborative.
+Most people who have relatively mild illnesses will need to stay in self-isolation for at least 10 days and until at least 24 hours have passed with no fever and improvement in other symptoms.
+They should stay at home and be tested 4-5 days after their last exposure.
+Individual is not tested Remain home in self-quarantine for 14 days from exposure